Adult spotted lanternflies. Photo Credit: E. Smyers

 Currently suggested active ingredients for homeowners, their mode of exposure, and example products are provided in the table.
 Please note that most products currently available are not registered for use on SLF.
 These products and their companies are not liable for results when used on SLF.
 Research is ongoing to find the insecticides that are most effective on SLF, but that are safe to humans, pets, beneficial insects, and the environment.
 More detailed field trials are being conducted with a wider range of insecticides on SLF in summer 2018 to better understand direct efficacy and the residual activity of various products available to homeowners.
 We have not yet evaluated nontarget effects of listed products on beneficial insects, including pollinators.
 We do not recommend treating your entire property because these products are not specific to SLF and beneficial insects may be affected as well.
 Only treat areas where SLF is abundant.

 These recommendations are current as of June 20, 2018, and may change as we learn more.
 We encourage you to stay up to date by visiting our website.
-Check the version of this fact sheet (listed below following the publication code number) and always look for the most up-to-date information.
+Check the version of this fact sheet and always look for the most up-to-date information.
 When using any pesticide, follow the pesticide label for directions, application rates, methods, and appropriate protective equipment.

 Spotted lanternfly is a destructive invasive pest, threatening agricultural, timber, and ornamental industries, and the plants in your backyard.
 Together, we can take action to limit the spread and damage from this pest.